 How can you prepare for a C-section?
-If you are planning to have a Caesarean section, or you require it for medical reasons, Anna will go through the reasons with you.
+If you are planning to have a Caesarean section, or you require it for medical reasons, Anna or Rhys will go through the reasons with you.
 She will also go over the risks and complications with you, and ask you to sign a consent form.
 This happens usually during one of your antenatal appointments at about 36 weeks.

 Part of the conversation will be to inform you about the type of anaesthetic that is used.
 It is usually a spinal anaesthetic +/- epidural and the anaesthetist will discuss this in more detail with you.
-Anna will let you know the time you need to come into hospital and when you need to start fasting.
+Your obstetrician will let you know the time you need to come into hospital and when you need to start fasting.
 We will make sure that you are well-informed about where you need to go for your admission to St John of God Murdoch Hospital on the day of your elective C-section.

 Our office staff will ensure that your consent form is added to your hospital file, and we will also organise the anaesthetist and the paediatrician.
 Some mothers request for a specific paediatrician so several children in one family are seen by the same specialist.
 Where possible, we help you organise all this.